 My notes: red wine, fairly sweet wine

 This is my recent addiction.
 I stumbled upon it by chance on the supermarket rack.
-To be honest, I wasn’t expecting a lot, but my first sip had me going back to the bottle to take a picture and saving it in my favourite wine archive.
+To be honest, I wasn’t expecting a lot, but my first sip had me going back to the bottle to take a picture and save it in my favourite wine archive.
 I tried this with a chicken dish and seafood sandwiches and I loved the pairing.
 Ugh, fish and red wine?
 Heck yes!
-On my scale of sweetness, this is on a low-sweet side, but I loved it all the same!
+On my scale of sweetness, this is on the low-sweet side, but I loved it all the same!

 Try Nero D’avola, even though it’s not a sweet wine.
 I recommend you pair this with rich red meat dishes – if you are a fan of red meat.
 I was gifted a bottle of this wine by a wine producer in Marsala – Cantine Vinci.
 One evening, I had friends over, and I had cooked Jollof rice with fried red meat as a side dish.
 The combination was so great my friends started hailing my great sense of pairing, even though I was just by chance.
 You may not appreciate the flavour enough if you drink it alone.